SuryaTanukuT/FullStackInterviewPrep/React/Error Boundaries/Error_Boundaries.md

 | ⚙️ **Babel** | Use `@babel/preset-react` for older browser support. |
 | 🌐 **SSR Note** | Error boundaries **don’t catch server-side errors** — handle SSR separately. |

----

-Let me know if you'd like a visual diagram, markdown export, or cheat sheet version of this summary!